The Thunder Nation Cup celebrates cultural diversity and provides an opportunity for individuals to represent their community.

 “The win means a lot to us.
 We made the semi-finals a few years ago but today we were in the final and we got over the line so it was pretty good.
 It means a lot to everybody in our community.”

-Information about the 2019 Thunder Nation Cup will be announced in July.
+Information about the 2019 Thunder Nation Cup will be announced on 21 August.
 If you have any questions in the meantime, please contact Sydney Thunder.